dpn-admin/dpn-server/README.md

 4. Stanford: sdr_token
 5. Texas: tdr_token

 You should be able to connect to any node using any of these tokens.
-To test, you can run the following curl command, substiting the token and port number as necessary.
+Connecting with aptrust_token will make you admin at APTrust, and a the APTrust user at every other node.
+The same goes for all the other tokens. chron_token makes you admin when connecting to Chronopolis, and the Chron user when connecting to any other node.

+To test whether you can connect to the cluster, run the following curl command, substiting the token and port number as necessary.
 Note the format of the token header.

 ```
 curl -H "Authorization: Token token=sdr_token" -L http://localhost:3001/api-v1/bag/